ayushs0911/ayushs0911/README.md

 # Data Science Portfolio
 These are various projects which I've performed to upskill my capabilities as a Data Scientist.<br>
-Projects are spreadout on various different sections of Data Science, like Data Analysis, Data Exploration, Machine Learning, Computer Vision, NLP and Time Series Analysis.

 ## Machine Learning